 That means that whatever’s causing you tummy unrest is probably not the pH acidity of your morning cup.
 (Unless you also find yourself sensitive to bananas, in which case, I wish you luck and lots of Tums out there.)
 You’re probably not imagining the troubles, however, so what is the more likely cause?

-- You add irritants.
+2. You add irritants.
 Milk and sugar: They taste great and they’re comforting, they make a coffee feel like a little treat.
 Unfortunately, they can also exacerbate that unpleasant rumble because they can irritate an already touchy stomach even more, adding insult to injury.
 Furthermore, the combination of sugar, dairy, and caffeinated hot liquid might be just enough of a confusing slurry that it’s hard to tell whether one or all are doing the dirty work.
 Many people become so used to adding cream to their coffee that they actually forget it’s dairy at all, which could mean potentially overlooking a lactose intolerance.
 Try cutting back or eliminating either sugar or dairy for a while to see if it helps.
 (Check out this guide to non-dairy milk if you’re looking for alternatives.)

 In short, here are a few possible remedies for that churning feeling: